dell/csm-docs/content/docs/csidriver/release/powerflex.md

 ### Fixed Issues

--  Add label to driver node pod for Resiliency protection
+-  Added label to driver node pod for Resiliency protection
 -  Updated values file to use patched image of vg-snapshotter

 ### Known Issues